 Once you have all your sticks done, put them in a cup or jar.
 Feel free to get cutesy, but I go with what's easiest!
 When it's time for them to do their chores, they close their eyes and pick a stick out of the jar.
 Then they have to do that chore no matter what!

 Each kid has their own empty cup that they put their chore stick in when they finish.
 This is a great way for them to keep tabs of how many they've done that week.
 Once the week is over, we'll put them all in the jar and start over the next week!

-There are only two exceptions that would allow for them to pick a different chore stick: if the chore has been done recently, or if chores need to be done in a certain order.
+There are only two exceptions that would allow for them to pick a different chore stick… if the chore has been done recently or if chores need to be done in a certain order.
 For example, floors need to be swept before they're mopped.
-If they draw a mopping stick but the floors haven't been swept in a while, then either let them pick a new one or swap it for a sweeping stick.
+If they draw a mopping stick but the floors haven't been swept, then either let them pick a new one or swap it for a sweeping stick.
 You could also easily remove the sticks that need to be done in a certain order and add them back in once the others have been done.